johan--/ruby_tutorial_projects/sample_app/README.md

 9.26 by checking for the right value of session[:forwarding_url].

 ### Chapter 10:
-* Write an integration test for the expired password reset branch in Listing 10.52 by filling in the template shown in Listing 10.57.
-(This code introduces response.body, which returns the full HTML body of the page.)
-There are many ways to test for the result of an expiration, but the method suggested by Listing 10.57 is to (case-insensitively) check that the response body includes the word “expired”.
 * Right now all users are displayed on the user index page at /users and are visible via the URL /users/:id, but it makes sense to show users only if they are activated.
 Arrange for this behavior by filling in the template shown in